jslater89/warble/README.md

 # vibrato

-Vibrato is an audio-playing plugin for go-flutter-desktop, based on the Golang beep audio library.
+Warble is an audio-playing plugin for go-flutter-desktop, based on the Golang beep audio library.